ruab628/distil_gpt2/README.md

 # LLM-finetuning

-Finetuning LLMs using huggingface models with QLoRA and DPO.
+Finetuning LLMs using huggingface models with QLoRA.